 Our Board of Directors

 Samuel T. Barnett has spent over 30 years consulting and building professional services businesses.
-He founded what was to become one of the leading industry-focused consulting and training companies in the Life Sciences industry, and led one of the largest Life Sciences consulting practices at PricewaterhouseCoopers and subsequently at IBM.
-Sam retired from IBM/PWC several years ago, but remains active as an independent consultant and serves as a director for several public, private, and non-profit organizations.
+He founded what was to become one of the leading industry-focused consulting and training companies in the Life Sciences industry.
+Sam led the Life Sciences consulting practice at PricewaterhouseCoopers and subsequently at IBM and retired from IBM/PWC several years ago.
+Sam remains active as an Independent Consultant and serves as a director for several public, private, and non-profit organizations.
 Sam is a recognized speaker across the industry, and has published frequently in industry periodicals.
-Barnett received his Bachelor’s degree from Wesleyan University, and both his Masters and Doctorate degrees in Education from Temple University.
+He received his Bachelor’s degree from Wesleyan University, and both his Masters and Doctorate degrees from Temple University.

-The Rev. Richard R. Fernandez is a minister of the United Church of Christ and serves as a consultant to nonprofit organizations and religious congregations.
-He has been the executive director of three interfaith/ecumenical organizations focused on public policy advocacy and service programs.
-In 2002, Dick concluded 21 years as the executive director of the Northwest Interfaith Movement in Philadelphia (now called the Neighborhood Interfaith Movement).
+Richard R. Fernandez is a Minister of the United Church of Christ and serves as a consultant to nonprofit organizations and religious congregations.
+He has been the Executive Director of three interfaith/ecumenical organizations focused on public policy advocacy and service programs.
+In 2002, Dick concluded 21 years as the Executive Director of the Northwest Interfaith Movement in Philadelphia.
 He has also served on nearly two dozen nonprofit boards, chairing six of them.
 He is a founding member of three of these organizations.

-Paul J. Manz, MBA, is president of the consulting firm Health Care Strategic Solutions, Inc. He is the former vice president of provider contracting & reimbursement for Independence Blue Cross.
+Paul J. Manz is Managing Partner of Vydahl, LLC — a health care precision medicine analytics firm focused on investment and consulting opportunities.
+Paul also serves as the President of the firm, Health Care Strategic Solutions, Inc. He is the former Vice President of provider contracting & reimbursement for Independence Blue Cross.
 Paul has extensive experience in the health insurance industry, having held leadership positions at Blue Cross Blue Shield of Connecticut, John Hancock Health Plan and Anthem, among others.
-Paul earned his Master of Business Administration in health care management from Temple University and his Bachelor of Science from Villanova University.
+Paul earned his Master of Business Administration in Health Care Management from Temple University and his Bachelor of Science from Villanova University.

-Dianne E. Reed, Ph.D.,* is a Principal at reed group LLC, a marketing research and management consulting firm based in Philadelphia.
-She previously served as executive director of three nonprofit organizations, as a senior manager at KPMG, and as budget director of the City of Philadelphia.
-She serves as a member of the finance committee of Friends Life Care, and as chair of the finance committee of Friends Center City.
-She holds a doctorate from Stanford University and a Master of Government Administration from the Fels Center, University of Pennsylvania.
+Dianne E. Reed* is a Principal at reedgroup LLC, a marketing research and management consulting firm based in Philadelphia.
+She previously served as a university Professor, an Executive Director of three nonprofit organizations, as a Senior Manager in the national public sector practice at KPMG, and as Budget Director of the City of Philadelphia.
+She serves as a member of the finance committee of Friends Life Care Partners and of Germantown Friends School, and serves as chair of the finance committee of Friends Center City anad of the Cosmopolitan Club.
+A graduate of UCLA, she holds a doctorate from Stanford University and a Master of Government Administration from the Fels Center, University of Pennsylvania.

 *This individual is either a member or an active attender of the Religious Society of Friends (Quaker) Meeting.